Ken LaCorte: Politics

+Fox News

-LaCorte worked in senior management for Fox News for nearly two decades.
-He became the Bureau Chief for the western region at the Fox News Channel in 1998 and the Director of News Editorial in 2003.
+LaCorte worked in senior management for Fox News Channel for nearly two decades.
+He became the Bureau Chief for the channel's western region in 1998 and the Director of News Editorial in 2003.
 LaCorte was made the Vice President of Fox News Digital in 2006 where he oversaw editorial content of the website.
-The network sent him to Gaza City in 2006 to press for the release of kidnapped journalists Steve Centanni and Olaf Wiig.
+The network sent him to Gaza City in 2006 to press for the release of kidnapped Fox News journalists Steve Centanni and Olaf Wiig.
+During his tenure at Fox News Digital, the site underperformed against CNN even while Fox News Channel dominated the cable news ratings.

+LaCorte was one of network chief Roger Ailes's most trusted employees.
+He was part of Ailes's "Black Room," a secret unit used to conduct surveillance on Fox News employees and perceived rivals of the network.
+Websites were set up to attack reporters, and private investigators were dispatched to follow journalists and prepare dossiers that would be leaked to blogs such as "Cable Game."
+LaCorte engaged in negative PR campaigns to promote Ailes's personal grievances against journalists and Fox News critics.

-Alleged Fox News Trump cover-up
+Alleged Fox News Trump-Daniels cover-up

-In March 2019, Jane Mayer reported in The New Yorker that Fox News reporter Diana Falzone had the story of the Stormy Daniels–Donald Trump scandal before the 2016 election, but that LaCorte told her, “Good reporting, kiddo.
+In March 2019, Jane Mayer reported in The New Yorker that Fox News reporter Diana Falzone had the story of the Stormy Daniels–Donald Trump scandal before the 2016 election, but that LaCorte told her, "Good reporting, kiddo.
 But Rupert [Murdoch] wants Donald Trump to win.
-So just let it go,” and the story was killed.
+So just let it go," and the story was killed.
 LaCorte denied making the statement to Falzone and said he killed the story because the evidence was not there, saying, "I was the person who made the call.
-I didn’t run it upstairs to Roger Ailes or others...I didn’t do it to protect Donald Trump," adding "[Falzone] had put up a story that just wasn’t anywhere close to being something I was comfortable publishing” and pointed out numerous ways in which Falzone's article failed to meet journalistic standards of verification.
-Nik Richie, who claimed to be one of the sources for the Falzone story, called LaCorte's account "complete bullshit," adding “Fox News was culpable.
-I voted for Trump, and I like Fox, but they did their own ‘catch and kill’ on the story to protect him.”
+I didn't run it upstairs to Roger Ailes or others ....
+I didn't do it to protect Donald Trump," adding "[Falzone] had put up a story that just wasn't anywhere close to being something I was comfortable publishing" and pointing to ways he said Falzone's article failed to meet his journalistic standards of verification.
+Nik Richie, who claimed to be one of the sources for the Falzone story, called LaCorte's account "complete bullshit," adding "Fox News was culpable.
+I voted for Trump, and I like Fox, but they did their own 'catch and kill' on the story to protect him."
+Both Falzone and LaCorte argued that Fox News should lift the NDA so the full story could come out.

+In 2022, LaCorte defended his decision, saying that Daniels and Falzone were not interested in publishing the scandal but were using the media to extort Trump.
+According to him, Daniels refused to go on record and, after Trump paid her, avoided media outlets.
+He said the criticism directed at him and Fox was unjustified and pointed to other outlets that did not cover the story.
+He added that Trump was innocent and that Daniels should be in prison.